White-capped fruit dove: Speciation on the Marquesas Islands

 The white-capped fruit dove had a speciation event including a closely related species named the Red-moustached Fruit Dove (Ptilinopus mercierii), which is now extinct.
 In fact, the two species occupied at least the Nuku Hiva, Ua Huka, and Hiva Oa islands together and shared similar ecological niches which made researchers hypothesize the possibility of a sympatric evolution (evolution occurring without a physical separation) event between the two species.
 However, a microallopatry speciation is more likely to have occurred between those two species.
 Microallopatry would explain the divergence of the two species because it was determined that the range within a single island was large enough to allow the separation of the two species spatially.
-In fact, the volcanic activities that took place from 5 millions years ago to 4 million years ago on Nuku Hiva with the presence of calderas volcanoes, would have allowed the separation of the two species of birds while offering enough resources to support multiple species of fruit doves.
+In fact, the volcanic activities that took place from 5 million years ago to 4 million years ago on Nuku Hiva with the presence of calderas volcanoes, would have allowed the separation of the two species of birds while offering enough resources to support multiple species of fruit doves.